 The hellish shooting conditions in Tunisia weren’t just because of heat exhaustion.
 Apparently, over 150 members of the crew got sick from food-based illnesses—but not Spielberg.
 The director wisely drank only bottled water and ate canned food from the UK that he brought over in an old steamer trunk that he kept in his hotel room.
 Despite his relative health, he still called the time in Tunisia “one of my worst location experiences.”

-14. The scene between Belloq and Marion in his tent was improvised by the actors.
+14. The scene between Belloq and Marion in his tent was improvised.

 The script called for Marion to shed her conservative Egyptian garb and don a revealing dress to heighten the tension when she and Indy are fending off snakes as they’re sealed in the Well of Souls—but the script didn't include why she ended up in the dress.
 In order to get her into the dress, Allen and actor Paul Freeman (who plays Belloq) improvised the scene where she hides a knife with the older clothes she takes off to try to seduce Belloq and escape, and thus giving her character a plausible reason to be in the dress.
 Allen thought it would also be a good idea to callback to the drinking game scene that introduces her character in the beginning of the movie as well.